Three dermatologists shared their advice about scalp dermatitis with TODAY.

 What are the signs of scalp dermatitis?

-Scalp dermatitis might also be called scalp eczema and typically presents similarly to eczema on other parts of the body, Dr. Debra Wattenberg, who specializes in cosmetic dermatology, told TODAY.
+Scalp inflammation might also be called scalp eczema and typically presents similarly to eczema on other parts of the body, Dr. Debra Wattenberg, who specializes in cosmetic dermatology, told TODAY.

 "At the end of the day, the symptoms are almost identical to eczema," she explained.
 "You can have itchiness and dryness, and those who are prone to atopic dermatitis (eczema) can be more itchy on the scalp than those who aren't."